julietshen/tx-sandbox/hasher-matcher-actioner/review-tool/PROJECT_NOTES.md

 3. Verify the queue system's functionality

 ### Testing
+1. Continue building out the test suite for full coverage
-1. Test the complete flow from the dashboard to the review page
+2. Test the complete flow from the dashboard to the review page
-2. Verify PDQ hash computation and matching functionality
+3. Verify PDQ hash computation and matching functionality
-3. Test the review actions (approve, reject, escalate, skip)
+4. Test the review actions (approve, reject, escalate, skip)

 ## Environment Information
 - OS: macOS Darwin 24.3.0